U.S. Gulf Coast oil spillers about to face day in court

 “REASONABLE TERMS”

-BP has already paid out $9 billion in a partial settlement over the spill.
+BP has committed to pay $8.5 billion to plaintiffs in a separate settlement, having already paid out $9 billion in other claims.
 Last year it also settled 14 criminal charges with a guilty plea and a record $4 billion in fines and penalties.

 The civil claims to be covered next week could surpass these, and the trial’s significance to BP was evident at a February 5 news conference in London.
 When Chief Executive Bob Dudley said the company would vigorously defend itself, he repeatedly looked toward his top in-house lawyer, Rupert Bondy, for moral support.